Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

-As the DW moves a distance $d$ across a minimnum energy path (which can be obtained by a NEB calculation), we can parameterize the displacement by a dimensionless parameter $\lambda$ proportional to the total dipole moment along the path such that $\lambda=0$ corresponds to the initial state and $\lambda=1$ to the final state.
+$\lambda=0$ corresponds to the initial state and $\lambda=1$ to the final state.
 Each value of $\lambda$ is characterized by a set of atomic positions $u_i^{a,\lambda}$ and thus a dipole moment $P_i(\lambda)$.
 We can then write the electric enthalpy along the path as

 where $P_\mathcal{E}(\lambda)$ is the component of the total electric dipole moment of the system parallel to the external electric field.

 The equilibrium configuration for a given electric field is determined by imposing that the derivative of $F$ with respect to $P^\lambda$ vanishes (see more details in the SI).
 The coercive field corresponds to the smallest electric field required to overcome the energy barrier.
 This will happen when the force exerted by the electric field matches the maximum force along the reaction path \cite{Kim2002}.
 It may be expressed as